mootools/mootools-core/Docs/Request/Request.md

 #### Arguments:

-1. instance - (XHR) The transport instance.
+1. instance - (Request) The transport instance.

 ### onSuccess

-(function) Function to execute when the XHR request completes.
+(function) Function to execute when the Request completes.

 #### Signature: